NOAH BOARD & STAFF

-Katie White Swanson is the Strategic Operations Manager for NOAH.
+Katie White Swanson is the Project Manager for NOAH.
 She resides in Helena, Montana, where she performs as a violist, maintains a private studio, and conducts arts in health activities in the community.
 She holds a D.M.A. in Viola Performance with a Supporting Area in Arts Administration and Arts in Healthcare Management from the University of Oregon, where she also completed a Graduate Certificate in Nonprofit Management.
 Originally from Texas, Katie earned undergraduate and graduate degrees in Viola Performance from Baylor University.

 Kim Wiese is the Vice President of Portfolio Management and Growth for Hennepin Healthcare, an integrated system of care that includes a nationally recognized Level 1 adult and pediatric Trauma hospital, as well as a clinic system with ten primary and over 40 specialty clinics located throughout Hennepin County, serving 3,000 patients every day.

 Kim joined Hennepin Healthcare in 2015 from ActiveHealth Management (part of Aetna) where she was the SVP of Product Marketing and Strategy.
 Prior to that, Kim led national and international care and population health support initiatives for Optum, a division of UnitedHealth Group.
 Kim began her post-MBA career at General Mills as a product manager.
 She worked for Publicis, a multinational advertising agency, where she led global brand presence initiatives and a start-up company before moving into the health care industry.

 Kim earned her masters of business administration from the Columbia University Graduate School of Business in New York City.
 She holds a bachelor’s degree in marketing from the University of Northern Iowa.